 • Use the Study Guide to address your knowledge gaps.

-• When you’re ready and feel confident about what you’ve learned, purchase a voucher and schedule your exam.
+• When you’re ready and feel confident about what you’ve learned, complete your exam.

 The examinee is required to have a webcam installed on their exam workstation and reliable access to the Internet.
 An internet connection disruption will suspend the test session.
 The following are minimum technical requirements: